SF-WDI-LABS/tunely-angular/docs/sprint6.md

 1. Ensure that the song list on the page (the main album row that contains this song) is updated as well.

-> You may want to re-retrieve the songs rather than trying to parse the current <li> content
+> You may want to re-retrieve the songs rather than trying to parse the current album `<li>` content

 ## Step 4 Update